ATOMNFT/CM-Box/README.md

 <hr>

 ## To install this fork of marauder
- 1. <b>You can choose to use the CM-Box flasher tool to flash the latest version of CM-Box (Custom Marauder box) to your CYD (Micro usb only at the moment).</b>
+ 1. <b>You can choose to use the CM-Box flasher tool to flash the latest version of CM-Box (Custom Marauder box) to your CYD.
  <br>
- <b>Consult the images below to verify which version of the CYD you have if you are unaware</b>
+ Please consult the images below to verify which version of the CYD you have if you are unaware.
+These images are also on the flasher tool page.</b>

 ![2USB](Images/back2usb.png) ![1MicroUSB](Images/back1usb.png)